12 Sep All of Our Mistakes Are Never Forgotten

 “What the hell do you mean you couldn’t bring yourself to do it?
 Is it really that difficult to tell one of us that your roommate is acting like a complete nut?”

 This came from someone sitting at the far corner of the table.
 I recognized him as the doctor we had brought on duty.
-Roger glared at him and slammed his glass down on the table.
+David glared at him and slammed his glass down on the table.
 This caused a small part of it to chip off.

 “You’re not the only one who’s seen it,” he repeated.